8itwise/Python/Corona_Reverse_Shell/README.md

 When taking a screenshot or camshot from the victim's machine the image is stored on the server in the following format: \
 Screenshot: (victim_ip)_screenshot_img_imageId.extention(jpg) \
 Camshot: (victim_ip)_camshot_img_imageId.extention(jpg) \
-image ID will autoincrement for every image taken
+image ID will auto increment for every image captured

 ## Features
  ####  Corona Shell Commands